Slash89-byte/AMZSCAN/ENHANCED_PROFIT_CALCULATOR_QUESTIONS.md

 - Should the current simple fee calculation remain as the default?
 - Do existing integrations (GUI, ROI calculator) need to work unchanged?
-- Should we provide both "simple" and "comprehensive" modes?
+- Should we provide both "simple" and "comprehensive" modes? we should provide only comprehensive modes but the new fees are just set to default values as 0
 ---

 ### **2. Storage Fees**

 #### **Q2.1: Storage Duration**
 - **Default Storage Time**: How many months should we assume as default?
 (1, 2, 3 months?)
+3
 - **Seasonal Variation**: Should we account for peak season (Oct-Dec) higher rates automatically?
+Not yet
-- **User Input**: Should storage time be configurable per product or use a global default?
+- **User Input**: Should storage time be configurable per product or use a global default? global default
 #### **Q2.2: Product Dimensions**
 - **Volume Calculation**: How do we estimate product volume?
-Use weight-to-volume ratio?
+Use weight-to-volume ratio? can't we retrieve this information from keepa
-- **Size Classification**: How do we determine "standard" vs "oversize" products?
+- **Size Classification**: How do we determine "standard" vs "oversize" products? check if we can retrieve this from keepa
-- **Default Values**: What volume should we assume if not specified?
+- **Default Values**: What volume should we assume if not specified? if Dimension are not specified just add an altert saying that dimension are not provided and user can provide them if he wants

 #### **Q2.3: Storage Rates (France)**
 ```